CowboyLva/ebiomes/README.txt

 The possibility to recolor grass textures in lua files with colorize saving file size on mods is known.
 However the textures are made with Tone Chroma and other color related methods on GIMP and so far the mod author is unsure if one can replicate it using only code.

+Mod author is puzzled whether to have the mod code be monolythic or modular?